vanilla/docs/content/developer/accessibility/index.md

 ## Accessible Rich Internet Applications (Aria)

 Set of attributes that make web applications more accessible.
-We often use visual styles to convey meaning, Example a "pressed" button with a "pressed" class to the button has no semantic meaning.
+We often use visual styles to convey meaning.
+For example a "pressed" button with a "pressed" class to the button has no semantic meaning.
 The screen reader does not analyze the names of the classes used.
 Using aria, we can add `aria-pressed="true"` or `aria-pressed="false"` to tell the screen reader the current state is.

 For more on aria: